notional-labs/anone/x/launchpad/README.md

 1. start_time: start time of project schedule.
     * One can only modify start_time when the project is not active
     * Needs a field to check if the project is already active
-1. release_mechanism: the release mechanism used for this project.
+1. (DEPRECATED)release_mechanism: the release mechanism used for this project.
 If a chain intends to use multiple release mechanism on different phases, it should create multiple projects.
 1. project_active: Is the current project already active

 # global params